Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-statemine-ledger.md

 ### Sending a Transfer

-If you would like to send a transfer from your account housed on the Ledger device, the easiest method is to use [AXIACoin-JS Apps UI][apps].
+If you would like to send a transfer from your account housed on the Ledger device, the easiest method is to use [AXIA-JS Apps UI][apps].

-> _Important:_ Transfering in this way sends tokens to another account on the Statemine parachain.
+> _Important:_ Transfering in this way sends tokens to another account on the Statemine allychain.
 > If you need to transfer LUNAR between Statemine and AXIALunar, see the [Teleporting](#teleporting)
 > section below.